 - Splurge: $150-450+

 Meal For One

-Packing for a trip to Saudi Arabia, like most other places in the Middle-East is easy, just remember to pack lightweight and breathable clothing because the Middle-East can get very hot.
+Packing for a trip to Saudi Arabia, like most other places in the Middle-East is a breeze.

-Other essential items to pack for a trip to Saudi Arabia include a good quality travel backpack.
+Other essential items to pack for a trip to Saudi Arabia include, most importantly, a good quality travel backpack.
 Choose the brand carefully and make sure you find the right size backpack for your torso.
 Believe me, doing this will make all the difference and prevent major backache.
+Read our related blog post with advice on how to choose the best backpacks for women travelers.
 Smaller items to pack include a padlock, sleep sheet and a money belt to keep important documents close to you.

 Last but not least and perhaps the most fun part of the trip planning journey is packing!